Access Token

 • Use cookies with HttpOnly and Secure attributes

-• Storing in localStorage or sessionStorage
+• Store in localStorage or sessionStorage

-• Using insecure cookies
+• Store in insecure cookies

 SPA (Single Page Application)